edgecomllc/eupf/docs/cli.md

 Use "eupf [command] --help" for more information about a command.
 ```

-### Config
+## Config

-Configuration file `./config-cli.yaml` is possible to be created from scrutch using command <br>
+Configuration file `./config-cli.yaml` is possible to be created from scratch using command

-`eupf config set-baseurl  --url http://127.0.0.1:8081/api/v1`
+`eupf cli-config set-baseurl --url http://127.0.0.1:8081/api/v1`

 Default CLI tool config-cli.yaml is: